Cookies Notice

 However, if the transfer is temporary they may maintain Spanish Social Security legislation under the terms and conditions set forth below.

-Employed workers, at the service of a company with headquarters in Spain, who carry out professional research, scientific, technical or management work or similar activities and are posted to provide services temporarily in the country of employment shall continue to be subject to Spanish Social Security legislation for a maximum period of 12 months.
+Worker employed by another person, at the service of a company with head office in Spain, who carry out professional research, scientific, technical or management work or similar activities and are posted to provide services temporarily in the country of employment shall continue to be subject to Spanish Social Security legislation for a maximum period of 12 months.

 Application form

-The form IBERO-3 issued by the Provincial Directorate or Administrative Office certifies that the worker continues to be subject to Spanish Social Security legislation during their stay in that country and is therefore exempt from making Social Security contributions to the country of employment.
+The IBERO-3 form issued by the Social Security General Treasury is the certificate that certifies that the worker continues to be subject to Spanish Social Security legislation during their posting in the country of employment and, consequently, be exempt from paying Social Security contributions in that country.

 Period of authorisation